Autism in Northern Virginia: Prevalence, School Data, and Early Intervention Resources

 Four evidence-based conclusions families can draw from the current data:

 3. School services require active advocacy.
 Virginia requires school divisions to provide FAPE (Free Appropriate Public Education) under IDEA, including autism-specific IEP services.
-But the quality and depth of IEP planning varies significantly across Northern Virginia's jurisdictions.
-POAC-NoVA publishes a comparison of NoVA school jurisdictions specifically to help families understand what each district offers and what to advocate for [3].
+But the quality and depth of IEP planning vary significantly across Northern Virginia's jurisdictions.
+POAC-NoVA publishes a comparison of NoVA school jurisdictions specifically to help families understand what each district offers and what to advocate for.

 Divine Steps ABA is ready to be your family's partner in Northern Virginia.
-Our BCBA-led team brings individualized, in-home ABA therapy with no waitlist, full Medicaid and insurance support, and active collaboration with your child's school IEP team.
+Our BCBA-led team brings individualized, in-home ABA therapy in Maryland, Virginia, and North Carolina with no waitlist, full Medicaid and insurance support, and active collaboration with your child's school IEP team.

 • What are the autism rates in Northern Virginia?